 Virgin Media offer one of the fastest broadband services in the UK.

 Look at the above table: even Virgin's cheapest deal is based on speeds of up to 50Mb - quicker than Sky's 38Mb fibre deal, and much faster than standard broadband.

 As our guide explains, Virgin's cable service is much more efficient than standard broadband.

-Here's what that means in terms of real speeds, according to Ofcom tests published February 2015.
+Here's what that means in terms of real speeds, according to Ofcom tests published in March 2016.